berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section04 Running the Evaluator.md

 ## Running the Evaluator

-Let's look at how Racket runs the evaluator.
-So far, we learned how the Racket expressions are evaluated using `mc-eval` and `mc-apply`.
+Let's look at how Scheme runs the evaluator.
+So far, we learned how the Scheme expressions are evaluated using `mc-eval` and `mc-apply`.
 Then how is the evaluator program running?

 What our evaluator program does is to reduce all the expressions to the application of primitive procedures.
-So all we need to run the evaluator is to create a mechanism that uses the underlying Racket system for the application of primitive procedures.
+So all we need to run the evaluator is to create a mechanism that uses the underlying Scheme system for the application of primitive procedures.

 There must be a binding for each primitive procedure name, so that when `mc-eval`